PSHE and RSE

-- Autumn Term: Remembrance theme work; Harvest assembly, Anti Bullying, Foodbank, Children in Need, Enterprise Week
+- Autumn Term: Remembrance theme work; Harvest assembly, Anti Bullying, Foodbank, Children in Need, Elf Day for Alhzeimer awareness

 - Spring term: Safer Internet Week, Down Syndrome Awareness,

-- Summer term: Healthy Living focus - summer term linked to Olympics and sports day
+- Summer term: Healthy Living focus - summer term linked to Olympics, World Cups and sports day

 Involvement of children in raising awareness of key themes and working with their peers and staff: e.g. Safety Officers, Play leaders, School Council, Sport Ambassadors

 Wider school work and events: Residential and school visits across the year linked to topic work or to promote health and wellbeing, ‘Amasing’.
 School Choir visiting local Residential and care homes and Ellesmere Port Hospital.
-Donations to the Foodbank at Harvest Festival, Selection Boxes at Christmas.
+Donations to the Foodbank at Harvest Festival, .
 Deaf Awareness, Anti Bullying Week, Downs Syndrome Awareness, Children in Need, Comic Relief.

 By the time our children leave Sutton Green they will: